Kings Head Hotel (Cirencester) Location

 Highgrove House & Gardens

 Over 30 years in the making, the organic gardens at Highgrove are some of the most creatively inspiring and innovative in the United Kingdom.
-TRH The Prince of Wales and The Duchess of Cornwall open the gardens to visitors on selected dates between April and October each year.
-Join one of The Prince's expert guides on a two-hour tour through the extraordinary series of gardens including The Stumpery, the stunning Wildflower Meadow and the impressive Kitchen Garden.
-Each a highly personal and inspiring reflection of the interests and enthusiasms of His Royal Highness.
+King Charles opens the gardens to visitors on selected dates between April and October each year.
+Join one of The King's expert guides on a two-hour tour through the extraordinary series of gardens including The Stumpery, the stunning Wildflower Meadow and the impressive Kitchen Garden.
+Each a highly personal and inspiring reflection of the interests and enthusiasms of His Majesty.
 After your tour there will be time to take refreshments in the peaceful ambience of the Orchard Restaurant and visit the Estate shop.
-To visit the gardens at Highgrove you will need to book a ticket for one of our Garden Tours in advance.
-These can be booked individually or as a group booking.
-Or purchase one of our Champagne Tea Garden Tours for a special treat or memorable gift.
+To visit the gardens at Highgrove you will need to book a ticket for one of the Garden Tours in advance.

-Westonbirt Arboretum is a remarkable place for people to enjoy and learn about trees - 15,000 specimens from all over the globe offer the perfect setting to escape, relax or have an adventure...
-The historic, Victorian picturesque landscape and internationally important tree and shrub collection is managed by the Forestry Commission and supported by the Friends of Westonbirt Arboretum.
-The historic, Victorian picturesque landscape and internationally important tree and shrub collection is managed by the Forestry Commission and supported by the Friends of Westonbirt Arboretum.
-Westonbirt Arboretum consists of three main areas.
-The Old Arboretum (a dog free area) is a carefully designed landscape dating from the 1850s offering beautiful vistas, stately avenues and trees from around the world.
+Westonbirt Arboretum is a remarkable place for people to enjoy and learn about trees - 15,000 specimens from all over the globe offer the perfect setting to escape, relax or have an adventure.
+The picturesque landscape and internationally important tree and shrub collection is managed by the Forestry Commission and supported by the Friends of Westonbirt Arboretum.
 Westonbirt main car park is at the Welcome Building.
 At particularly busy times other areas are used to accommodate additional parking.
-The restaurant offers tasty, freshly prepared hot and cold refreshments including soups, sandwiches, savoury snacks, cakes and pastries along with a seasonal menu of hearty meals.
+The restaurant offers hot and cold refreshments and a seasonal menu of hearty meals.
 In addition, the Westonbirt Cafe offers outdoor seating and serves take-away teas, coffees and a range of hot and cold snacks.
 The cafe opens at peak times during the summer and in autumn.

 The Cotswold Water Park